Agilent Technologies

 Acquisition in 2018

-Advanced Analytical Technologies, Inc. specializes in the development, manufacturing, and marketing of high-throughput, fully-automated nucleic acid analysis systems.
-Based in Ames, Iowa, with a laboratory and sales office in Heidelberg, Germany, the company serves customers in the United States and Germany.
-Its product offerings include the Fragment Analyzer for DNA and RNA quality control, the Zero Agarose Gel DNA Analyzer for automated DNA fragment analysis, Oligo PRO for assessing the purity of oligonucleotides, and pKa PRO for measuring acid dissociation constants of various compounds.
-These products cater to both commercial and research needs, enhancing processes in molecular diagnostics, pharmaceuticals, life sciences, agriculture, and biofuels.
-The company also provides installation, training, warranty, and technical support services through a network of distributors and support centers.
-Advanced Analytical Technologies, Inc. was incorporated in 1997 and has been a subsidiary of Agilent Technologies, Inc. since 2018.
+Advanced Analytical Technologies, Inc. is a manufacturer and developer of high-throughput, fully-automated nucleic acid and genetic analysis systems, serving customers primarily in the United States and Germany.
+The company’s product offerings include the Fragment Analyzer for DNA and RNA quality control, the Zero Agarose Gel DNA Analyzer for automated DNA fragment analysis, Oligo PRO for assessing the purity of DNA and RNA oligonucleotides, and pKa PRO for measuring acid dissociation constants of various compounds.
+These instruments utilize capillary electrophoresis technology and are designed to enhance workflows in molecular diagnostics, pharmaceuticals, life sciences, agriculture, and biofuels.
+In addition to its products, Advanced Analytical Technologies provides installation, training, warranty, and technical support services through an established network of distributors and support centers.
+Founded in 1997, the company is headquartered in Ames, Iowa, with a laboratory and sales office located in Heidelberg, Germany.

 Luxcel Biosciensces